 Equipment

-To make this recipe, a small or medium mixing bowl, baking sheet or small muffin tin and a mixing spoon are needed.
-A sharp knife and cutting board is also needed to chop up the green onions.
 An air fryer can also be used as a substitute to the oven if preferred.
 Air fry the crab rangoon cups at 370 degrees for 7 minutes after applying a thin layer of cooking spray to the air fryer basket.

 Store leftovers in an airtight container in the refrigerator.
 Good for 2-3 days.
+Reheat leftovers in the oven or in the air fryer until warm.

 These ingredients don't stand up well to freezing.